kennywall/import-test/_posts/2011-02-08-google-cloud-print-proxy-cloud-printer.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/mimeo-logo.jpg
 ---
-{% include JB/setup %}<p>I have some working code for a Google Cloud Print Proxy.
+{% include JB/setup %}I have some working code for a Google Cloud Print Proxy.
 It is currently written in PHP and uses the Zend framework.
 I have written specific blog posts for each service endpoint, and to finish up I wanted to do a complete walk-through.
 First I authenticate against a users Google Account with Google ClientLogin API.
 Then using the Google Cloud Print Services Interface: